 Read this Ebook with 50 icebreakers for your next virtual conference.

 Sign up for freeModerating a panel discussion is a great way to engage with challenging ideas and become recognized as a leader in your area of expertise.
-But there’s no doubt moderating a discussion and making sure you’re properly prepared can be stressful.
+Yet moderating a discussion and making sure you’re properly prepared isn't always easy.

 Whether you’re moderating an in-person, virtual, or hybrid panel discussion, there are a few key steps you’ll need to consider.

-We’ve compiled a list of commonly asked questions (and answers!) on how to moderate your panel discussion to engage and delight your audience, so you can lead your next discussion with confidence.
+We’ve compiled a list of commonly asked questions and answers on how to moderate a panel discussion that engages and delights your audience—so you can lead your next discussion with confidence.

 Livestorm helps teams collaborate and deliver memorable live or on-demand video experiences.

 For a seamless discussion, it’s important to stress preparation, not rehearsal.
-Rehearsing too much can end in a rigid discussion, or even worse, you end up spouting a monologue without listening and responding to other panelists.
+Rehearsing too much can end in a rigid panel session.
+Or even worse, you end up spouting a monologue without listening and responding to other panelists.
 Use the following tips to ensure you’re ready for the big event.

-To effectively prepare for a panel discussion, you’ll need to thoroughly research and understand your discussion topic.
-You don’t want to leave any room for surprises here, so make sure you’ve familiarized yourself with important literature on the topic, scholarly articles, tweets, blog posts, and podcasts.
+To effectively prepare for a panel discussion, you’ll need to thoroughly research and fully understand the discussion topic.
+You don’t want to leave any room for surprises here, so make sure you’ve familiarized yourself with important literature on the topic, scholarly articles, blog posts, and podcasts.

-You’ll also need to select the type of panel discussion: will it be a virtual panel discussion, an in-person event, or a hybrid of the two?
-If it’s in-person, will it be in a relaxed or professional setting?
+You’ll also need to get clear on the type of panel discussion.
+Will it be a virtual panel discussion, an in-person event, or a hybrid of the two?
+If it’s in person, will it be in a relaxed or professional setting?
 Make sure the setting aligns with your topic or industry.

-If you’re doing a live panel discussion, consider brushing up on your public speaking skills by filming yourself or enrolling in a public speaking course to refresh your knowledge (and improve your cadence).
+If you’re doing a live panel discussion, consider brushing up on your public speaking skills by filming yourself or enrolling in a public speaking course (e.g., one offered by Toastmasters) to refresh your knowledge and improve your cadence.

-When choosing an impactful topic for your panel discussion, make sure that it’s highly relevant to the industry it pertains to.
-The topic should have enough buzz around it to compel panelists to participate and maintain a lively discussion throughout, but it shouldn’t be overly controversial or sensitive.
+When choosing an impactful topic for your panel discussion, make sure that it’s highly relevant to the industry.
+The topic should have enough buzz around it to compel panelists to participate and maintain a lively discussion throughout.
+But it shouldn’t be overly controversial or sensitive.

-To find relevant industry-specific topics, look at what’s trending on Twitter or LinkedIn so you know what experts are talking about and aren’t missing the mark.
+To find relevant industry-specific topics, look at what’s trending on X or LinkedIn so you know what experts are talking about—and so you don't miss the mark.

-The role of the moderator is to direct the flow of the discussion, making sure everyone has enough time and space to voice their opinion and expertise.
-An effective moderator knows how to keep track of time, break the ice, remain neutral, and lead a bigger group of people.
+The role of the panel moderator is to go through the agenda, facilitate the conversation, and make sure everyone has enough time and space to voice their opinion and expertise.
+A really good moderator knows how to manage time effectively, break the ice, remain neutral, and lead a bigger group of people.

-To select the right panelists for your panel discussion, make sure your panelists are qualified to speak about the chosen topic and that they’ve done speaking engagements prior to ensure they’re all great presenters.
+To select the right panelists for your panel discussion, make sure they're are qualified to speak about the chosen topic and that they’re experienced presenters.
 Also, be sure to select panelists from varying backgrounds (i.e., universities, ethnicities, degrees, etc.) for a broader, more interesting discussion.

-Pick anywhere from 3-5 panelists to ensure there aren’t too many voices in the room so you have room to hone in on their individual expertise.
+Pick anywhere from three to five panelists.
+This ensures that there aren’t too many voices in the room so you have room to hone in on their individual expertise.

 This step is all about smoothing out the more granular details of your event.
-When should you introduce yourself to your panelists?
+When should you introduce yourself to the panelists?
 How do you come up with great questions?
-Below, we answer all your questions and more.
+And how do you set up the panel space?

-The moderator should be introduced to panelists at least a day before the event.
-It’s important to introduce yourself (assuming you’re the moderator) to get a better understanding of how the panelists communicate, any quirks they may have, and what they respond to most.
+Plan a short introductory meeting at least a day before the event.
+This will give you a better understanding of each person's biography, how the panelists communicate, any quirks they may have, and what they respond to most.
 An earlier introduction leads to a smoother, less awkward panel discussion because you’re not leaving the first meeting for the spotlight.

-You can also use the introduction to ask your panelists questions about the topic and to better understand their expertise, so you know where to direct your questions and to whom.
+You can also prepare short introductions that give you a chance to ask panelists questions about the topic.
+This can help you better understand their expertise so you know where to direct your questions and to whom.

-You’ll also want to ensure questions are spaced out evenly and don’t favor a particular panelist.
+Take care to space out questions evenly, and avoid favoring a particular panelist.
 Do your research and use the panelists as a sounding board for industry-specific knowledge and information.

-If it’s in a hybrid setting, make sure the panelists and audience can comfortably see the screen and are audible to everyone attending.
-For virtual events, choose a neutral background with decent lighting and double-check that your panelists have functioning mics, headphones, and stable wifi for optimal acoustics and a seamless experience.
+If it’s in a hybrid setting, make sure the panelists and audience can comfortably see the screen.
+For virtual events, choose a neutral background with decent lighting and double-check that your panelists have functioning microphones, headphones, and stable wifi for optimal acoustics and a seamless experience.

 Livestorm helps teams collaborate and deliver memorable live or on-demand video experiences.

-Now you’re ready to moderate!
-Thanks to your preparation and planning, and our helpful tips below, you can be confident that your panel discussion will be a success.
+Now you’re ready to start the panel.
+Thanks to your preparation and planning, you can be confident that your panel will be a success.

-To set ground rules for a panel discussion, make sure to explain your expectations for the discussion and for each panelist.
-Clearly state what behavior is encouraged during the panel discussion, and what behavior isn’t.
+To set ground rules, explain your expectations for the discussion and for each panelist.
+Clearly state what behavior is encouraged during the panel event and what isn’t.
 Some examples of panel discussion ground rules include:

-These can help you avoid uncomfortable situations during your discussion, and ensure that everyone’s on the same page regarding appropriate conduct.
+These guidelines can help you avoid uncomfortable situations and awkward body language during your discussion and ensure that everyone’s on the same page regarding appropriate conduct.

-Livestorm’s live polls feature makes it easy to schedule your live polls in advance or periodically, to sample attitudes or opinions towards a certain subject during a presentation.
+Livestorm’s live polls feature makes it easy to schedule audience polls in advance or periodically, to sample attitudes or opinions towards a certain subject during a presentation.

 Hosting a fun panel discussion means you’ll have to engage and involve the audience.
-If you’re on a virtual or hybrid discussion panel, use our video engagement platform to crowdsource interesting questions from the audience in a live Q&A. This can help boost your engagement funnel, as you build up your community and answer questions in real-time.
+If you’re on a virtual or hybrid discussion panel, use our video engagement platform to crowdsource interesting questions from the audience in a live Q&A. Giving the audience a dedicated Q&A slot can help boost your engagement funnel, as you build up your community and answer questions in real time.

 Generate more leads